swift-actor-runtime

 • Actor Registry: Thread-safe actor instance tracking via Mutex

-• Generic Method Support: Full support for distributed methods with generic type parameters
+• Generic Support: Full support for generic methods and generic actors

 • Swift Runtime Integration: Uses executeDistributedTarget for method dispatch